pashatay/bestie-server/README.md

-# Express Boilerplate!
+# Bestie-server!

-This is a boilerplate project used for starting new projects!
+This is a server for **the Bestie App**.

+You can find the client repo [here](https://github.com/pashatay/bestie).

+For the [live page](https://bestie.now.sh/), the serer runs on heroku.

-## Set up
+## To set up the server localy:

-Complete the following steps to start a new project (NEW-PROJECT-NAME):

-1. Clone this repository to your local machine `git clone https://github.com/pashatay/express-boilerplate NEW-PROJECTS-NAME`
+1. Clone this repository to your local machine `git clone https://github.com/pashatay/bestie-server NEW-PROJECTS-NAME`
 2. `cd` into the cloned repository
-3. Make a fresh start of the git history for this project with `rm -rf .git && git init`
-4. Install the node dependencies `npm install`
-5. Move the example Environment file to `.env` that will be ignored by git and read by the express server `mv example.env .env`
-6. Edit the contents of the `package.json` to use NEW-PROJECT-NAME instead of `"name": "express-boilerplate",`
+3. Create your local project database and testing database.
+Update **config.js** accordingly.
+4. Run _Migration_ files to seed your databases.
+5. Enable the CRON task that runs _Email Reminders_ function every night.
+Go to **cron.js** in **src** directory and uncomment _line #25_.

 ## Scripts